 "The adjudicator was quite respectful in asking questions to me as a survivor of residential school.
 I had no problems with the way the questions were being asked.
 I answered them all, directly and concise, precise."

-Stakeholders tended to agree with claimants, noting that in general adjudicators were impartial.
-However, many claimants and other stakeholders also said they found the process to be too legalistic and litigious, and that the language could be complex:
+However, many also said they found the process to be too legalistic and that the language could be complex.